PerziThomas/DA_Perzi_Ambrosch/source/DA.md

 ![React Profiler View after implementing performance optimizations.](source/figures/React_Profiler_after.png "Screenshot"){#fig:stress_one width=90%}
 \

-The render duration of the map component has been reduced from 585.6ms to clearly below 0.5ms, where it does not show up in the ranked list of the profiler anymore.
+The render duration of the map component has been reduced from 585.6 ms to clearly below 0.5 ms, where it does not show up in the ranked list of the profiler anymore.
-This also has the effect that the application now runs noticably smoother, especially when handling the map.
+This also has the effect that the application now runs noticeably smoother, especially when handling the map.

 Similar changes are also applied to other components that cause lag or rerender unnecessarily.

-### Reduction of points for road geofences
-Lorem Ipsum (is acutally backend I think)

 ### Reduction of loaded geofences